craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Texts/Guild Texts/Emergency Communicae c. 105AF.md

 SPEAKER: Wonderful.
 Our topic of interest today is the threat to the Coalition in the South-East.
 Toletti?

-DCP: The Combine has become unbalanced.
-There is a threat in the Mosslands - she is called Celaena.
-She commands
+DCP: There is a threat in the Mosslands - she is called Celaena.
+She commands the horror kin the Combine and the Coalition at large have faced since the passing of the first century.
+The Combine is unbalanced for her presence and then the Coalition.